15 Places To Flip Unwanted Items for Profit

 How Much Money Can I Make Flipping Unwanted Items?

 I switched to retail arbitrage afterward and made about $1,000 a month on average.
-I will cover this in the next article.
+I will cover this in the following article.

 • Listing fees on websites and apps.
 However, they come out of the sale of each item and can be deducted once the item is sold or charged to your card at the end of every month.
 Take this into consideration when setting prices.

 • You may have to pay a small fee for the table at the flea market or the space you park your car at the boot sale.
-This depends on your location but it shouldn’t be more than $15 — $25 for the day.
+Depending on your location, the cost shouldn’t be more than $15 — $25 per day.

 • For professional-looking photos, the cost of the home photo studio.
-However, this is not necessary if you have a good camera on your phone and you can use the free resources on Placeit to edit pictures if necessary.
+However, this is unnecessary if you have a good phone camera, and you can use the free resources on Placeit to edit pictures if necessary.

 Anna gave up her 9 – 5 to implement her life plan after paying off over $40,000 in debt.
 She started The Writer Entrepreneur to share her journey and encourage other people to pay off debt and pursue their life plans.
 She has been featured on HuffPost, YouQueen & Fitnancials among others.
 Learn more about Anna HERE.